karatelabs/karate/README.md

 ```

 And if you run into class-loading conflicts, for example if an older version of the Apache libraries are being used within your project - then use `karate-jersey` instead of `karate-apache`.
+For targeting HTTP/2 requests then use `karate-apache-async` instead of `karate-apache`.

 If you want to use [JUnit 5](#junit-5), use `karate-junit5` instead of `karate-junit4`.